GuQibin/Group21-DRLPushGrasp/README.md

 ## Training the PPO Agent
-R
-un the main training script with the default configuration:
+Run the main training script with the default configuration:

 ```Bash
 python -m scripts.ppo_scratch